changyuhsin1999/Recommender_RL/README.md

 Modified the logits of SNQN.py

-Feed in the item feature with the modified logits
+Feed in the item feature with the modified logits and train with 5 epochs

+Hyperparameter lambda with 0.1, 0.15, 0.2

+## Comparison and Evaluation
+item without features